 Authored by: Chris Tait and Russ Sommers

-The New York Department of Financial Services’ (NY DFS) cybersecurity regulations were signed into law on Feb.
+The New York Department of Financial Services’ (NYS DFS) cybersecurity regulations were signed into law on Feb.
 16, 2017.
 These new sweeping regulations will pose some challenges for financial services organizations.
 What previously were optional best practices, now are law.

 What are the effective dates?